RightsandWrongsgit/ARMTEC/book/opensource.md

 ## YOU & Open Source

-ARMTEC is a huge supporter of what are known as "[Open Source](../book/opensource.md)" tools.
-People volunteer their time to build things that the public has free access to.
-In exchange, you  donate time, resources, or what you can back to the Open Source community.
-You don't have to compete with some rocket scientist programmer building tools.
-This could be a great way to showcase your writing skills while providing value to people who are struggling with certain topics.
-It's 'ok' if you are just really good at making complex topics easier to understand.
+ARMTEC strongly supports [Open Source tools,](../book/opensource.md) where people contribute their time to create resources that are freely accessible to the public.
+In return, you can give back to the Open Source community by donating your time, resources, or skills.
+You don't have to be a programming genius to get involved - if you have a talent for simplifying complex topics, you can make a valuable contribution.
 In fact, you are probably just what Open Source software developers need...

 ["Free software is suffering because coders don’t know how to write documentation", The Next Web, June 2, 2017 ](https://thenextweb.com/news/free-software-is-suffering-because-coders-dont-know-how-to-write-documentation)

-Also, you don't always need to think of every Open Source tool as a giant, full fledged software system; although many are.
-The way ARMTEC looks at it is that there are also big 'opportunity gaps' on where to find stuff and how to put the many parts together into a meaningful whole.
-This site aims to help do that!

-We believe that Open Source business concepts are just as important as for people as computer code.
-While this  site is fundamentally our personal resource collection site, we don't wall off others access to it.
-If you find it helpful to 'self serve' your own needs great.
-If you find it opens your interest in working with practical experts who know how to help you even further, feel free to contact us.
+ARMTEC believes that Open Source tools are not just about big software systems, but also about filling gaps in knowledge and helping people understand how to bring different parts together.
+ARMTEC believes that Open Source business concepts are just as important as computer code.
+While this site is our personal resource collection, we welcome others to access and benefit from it.
+If it helps you meet your needs, great!
+And if it sparks your interest in working with practical experts, feel free to reach out to us.

 <br>